 Motion Sickness.
 Be aware that travel on USAP research vessels often involves passing through some of the roughest seas in the world.
 If you are prone to motion sickness or have never sailed before, consult with your personal physician for the appropriate medication before you depart.
-See Chapter 5: Traveling to Palmer Station for more information.
+See Chapter Station for more information.